-Often, companies that analyze data with Excel consider this tool the best option for this task.
+Often, companies that analyze data with Excel spreadsheets consider this tool the best option for this task.
 Power BI fans, on the other hand, are sure that their favorite rocks.
-To make the right decision on which one to choose for your company, you need an unbiased view of them both.
+To make the right decision on which Microsoft product to choose for your company, you need an unbiased view of them both.

-This article encompasses a very detailed comparison of the two tools.
+This article encompasses a very detailed comparison of the two business analytics tools.
 The insights are based on the facts of the fast-growing big data market size.

 So, if your company faces the issues connected with the efficient processing of big data and is looking for an option of how to cope with data volume growth, keep reading this article and find the best solution to meet your needs.